prod-feng/sge-gpu/README.md

 Patch to Son of Grid Engine 8.18 is available too in the following link.

 First, recompile and rebuild the source code.
 Second, you need to set a consumable, named "ngpus"(hard coded in the patched files).
 And assign value of it to each node.
+Like the following:

+>$ qconf -sc

+>#name               shortcut   type        relop requestable consumable default  urgency

+> ...

+> ngpus               gpu        INT         <=    YES         YES        0        5000

+>

 When you submit a GPU job, you need to run the command: